cstrap/awesome-2048-and-beyond/README.md

 - [4096](http://youknowone.github.io/4096/) Join the numbers and get to the 4096 tile!
 - [Flappy 2048](http://hczhcz.github.io/Flappy-2048/) Jump through the tiles and get to 2048!
 - [Fibonacci](http://themoreyouknow.github.io/fib) Join the numbers following each others in fibonacci sequence.
+- [Hexagon 16384](http://rudradevbasak.github.io/16384_hex/) Join the numbers and get to the 16384 tile!
+In an hexagon way!

 ## self hosted